TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/do_now_302.md

 <br>
 <br>

 How would you call the function?
+Practice calling `my_function` and checking that it does what you expect it to.
 <br>
 <br>
 <br>

-How would you add arguments?
+How would you add arguments to `my_function`?
 <br>
 <br>
 <br>